 At the time of the first conference, The Renfrew Center had been open for 5 years, experimenting with many types of group therapy and the healing power of community.
 Gradually, these relational approaches cultivated in our clinical work with women became the foundation for our educational efforts.

 The spirit and focus of the conference has purposefully encompassed and reflected the feminist values of collaboration, connection and mutually respectful relationships.
-We have welcomed speakers such as Carol Gilligan, Gloria Steinem, Naomi Wolf, Jane Fonda and many others who have addressed eating disorders through the lens of gender as well as men like Patrick J. Kennedy, an advocate for reducing the stigma of mental illness.
+We have welcomed speakers such as Carol Gilligan, Gloria Steinem, Naomi Wolf, Jane Fonda, Jennifer Weiner, and many others who have addressed eating disorders through the lens of gender as well as men like Patrick J. Kennedy, an advocate for reducing the stigma of mental illness.
 Of equal importance, we have featured leaders in the field providing treatment, doing research and embarking on new theories, enriching the audience with their expertise.
 Younger, less experienced professionals have also been encouraged to share their work.
 Over the past several years, the conference has focused on the integration of this relational tradition with other emerging, empirically informed treatments and the newest advancements in neuroscience.
 In 2013, The Renfrew Center Unified Treatment Model for Eating Disorders®, an evidence-based emotion focused therapy was launched.
 This unique model has been featured on the Conference program since then.

 Many who have presented at the conference have been pioneers in rethinking and reshaping clinical theory and practice.
 Some have become mentors and role models for the next generation of psychologists, social workers, dietitians, physicians, and nurses.
 What began almost 30 years ago as an important training conference has extended its scope and its influence to become a venue for sharing and rejuvenating to more than 600 mental health professionals each year.
 The goal of the conference continues to be a gathering which provides cutting edge ideas and fresh voices in a stimulating, nurturing environment.